nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Nov 11 2022)
+### Joke of the day (Sat Nov 12 2022)
 <!-- joke -->
->Chuck Norris built a time machine and went back in time to stop the JFK assassination.
-As Oswald shot, Chuck met all three bullets with his beard, deflecting them.
-JFK's head exploded out of sheer amazement.
+>No one has ever spoken during review of Chuck Norris' code and lived to tell about it.
 <!-- /joke -->

-*Last update: Fri, 11 Nov 2022 00:57:24 GMT*
+*Last update: Sat, 12 Nov 2022 00:54:18 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)